-Covid-19: Mutated South African virus variant detected in UK, Britain announces travel restrictions
+Covid-19: India’s active cases below 3 lakh for third day; South African virus variant found in UK

 Globally, the coronavirus has infected more than 7.86 crore people.